 Age

-Your younger employees might prioritize career development opportunities and student loan assistance, while older employees may value retirement planning and health care benefits more.
+Younger workers often value career development opportunities and help with student loans, while older employees tend to focus on retirement planning and health care benefits.

 Life Stages